theskumar-archive/instagram_bot/Readme.md

 pip install https://github.com/theskumar/instagram_bot/archive/0.1.0.zip
 ```

-Instgram Bot requires 'Phantomjs' as a dependencies.
+Instagram Bot requires 'Phantomjs' as a dependency.
 If you have [node](http://nodejs.org/) installed, you can install it with
 ```
 npm -g install phantomjs
 ```